-The UK’s digital switch over project brought digital terrestrial TV to homes across the length and breadth of the UK.
+The UK’s digital switchover brought digital terrestrial TV to homes the length and breadth of the country.
 It couldn’t have happened without the extraordinary engineering talent at Arqiva.
-The commitment of our engineers to go the extra mile in everything they did ensured we delivered an amazing success story for the UK.

-As the transmission contractor for all UK terrestrial television services, we had the responsibility for implementing the switch over at all 1,154 transmitter sites.
-In practical terms this meant we had to re-engineer the UK’s entire terrestrial TV network.
-It entailed an investment of £630 million and 1,200 man-years of work over a five-year period.
+As the transmission contractor for all UK terrestrial television services, we had the responsibility for implementing the switchover at all 1,154 transmitter sites.
+In practical terms this meant re-engineering the UK’s entire terrestrial TV network - an investment of £630 million and 1,200 cumulative years of work over a five-year period.

-We overcame many challenges in hazardous environments to deliver this project.
-And we had to deal with inclement weather over successive poor summers.
-Events like the Icelandic ash cloud and the Japanese earthquake threatened travel and equipment supply.
-Yet we stayed focused on the job in hand.
+Many challenges in hazardous environments were overcome to deliver this project.
+Inclement weather over successive poor summers, the ash cloud from the eruption of Iceland’s Eyjafjallajökull volcano and the Japanese earthquake threatened our work, travel and equipment supply, yet we stayed focused on the job in hand.

 - Digital switch over brought digital terrestrial TV to homes across the length and breadth of the UK

-- We invested 1,200 man-years of work over a five-year period
+- We invested 1,200 cumulative years of work over a five-year period

 - We built new masts in five separate locations

 - We decommissioned 80 former low-power digital TV sites and 1,154 analogue systems

 - We recycled more than 90% of the waste incurred as a result of the decommissioning programme

 - At 1,150ft (351m), the newly installed Belmont mast is 100ft taller than the Eiffel Tower